 2. Research the design

 Shutters are simple to use but complex to build.
-There are various design choices available in shutter construction such as visible or hidden control rods, a wide range of louvre sizes, full height shutters, café shutters, how the panels open and as many frame design and colour combinations as you can imagine.
+There are various design choices available in shutter construction such as visible or hidden control rods, a wide range of louvre sizes, full height shutters, cafe style shutters, how the panels open and as many frame design and colour combinations as you can imagine.

 Much of the information on the range of design options can be found in the next section of the guide but nothing beats getting some hands on experience with the shutters you want, so find a showroom you can visit to see what strikes your fancy.
 Most interior shutter companies quote a price based on the square metre of the total installation regardless of style, the price varying with the product and materials used.
 Therefore, you should make sure any options suggested are for your benefit and only place your order after you’ve had a good explanation for the design used.